-- In the Errol Flynn The Adventures of Robin Hood, Robin pulls off this jump with his hands tied behind his back.
+- In the Errol Flynn film, The Adventures of Robin Hood, Robin leaps onto a saddled horse with his hands tied behind his back.
 (Well, he's supposed to — if you watch closely, the stunt guy's hands move in front of his body in one shot.)

 - Done early in The Three Musketeers (1993), as part of a chase scene.
 It also included the stock parody of one of the characters missing the horse.

 - Water (1985).
 Billy Connolly's character and his sidekick try to escape a mob by jumping from a hotel balcony onto a couple of bicycles, only to be captured easily as they hold their groins in agony.